Are you ready for this deliciously moreish, oh so tasty, yet really quite healthy tarka dahl goodness?

 I thought you might be, but don’t just take my word for it; this really is a super easy dish to make and I bet that most of you will already have all the ingredients in your cupboards.
 So if you’re stuck for something to cook tonight, heres a smashing dish, with plenty of flavour, plenty of goodness and plenty of hassle free -ness.

 Tarka dahl is comfort food at its best, but is definitely not over indulgent.
 Not only is it gluten free, and suitable for vegans but its packed full of vegetables and legumes, which provide vitamins, minerals, fibre and protein.
 Its also bursting with the fiery and aromatic flavours of turmeric, ginger, cumin and garam masala, which are the usual suspects for a tarka dahl Indian recipe.
 If its not Tarka Dahl on the menu then it has to be a tikka masala and I love to make that with my own homemade tikka masala paste, which will go into either a veggie or meat curry.
+More recently Ive also been making a biryani masala marinade which makes the most fabulous fish biryani rice dish.

 The recipe for this tarka dahl was one that was originally introduced to me at the cooking course I attended at the beginning of the year in Halifax.
 Since then I have adapted the recipe, made it my own and then used it for an event that I was involved in last weekend….